cap-js-community/odata-v2-adapter/README.md

 ### CDS Modeling Restrictions

-CDS project configuration `cds.odata.version` shall be set to `v4`, as OData proxy maps to OData V4.
+CDS project configuration `cds.odata.version` shall be set to `v4`, as OData V2 maps to OData V4.
 CDS supports modelling features that are not compatible with OData V2 standard:

 - **Singletons:** Usage of annotation `@odata.singleton` is not supported in combination with OData V2